 If you do get sunburn despite following all of the above tips, treat symptoms initially with aspirin, cool compresses, and moisture (aloe or 100% Tamanu oil) to facilitate healing.

 Who is Dr. Piasecki?
 The Most Beautiful Doctor in America (named in 2013 by “The Doctors” TV show), Dr. Justin Piasecki, is much more than a handsome face; he is the foremost skin cancer expert, pioneer of the revolutionary “Plastic Micrographic Surgery,” and one of a handful of surgeons in the world certified in both Cosmetic Reconstruction & the Mohs Micrographic Surgery, a procedure that removes skin cells until only cancer-free tissue remains.
 Dr. Piasecki’s Plastic Micrographic Surgery is the most effective, cost/time-efficient, and convenient approach to skin cancer care in the world, and after his recent national guest spots on “The Doctors,” Hallmark’s “Home & Family,” and “Dr. Oz,” Dr. Piasecki is quickly becoming America’s #1 Skincare Doctor and the “go-to” expert for all sun safety, skin cancer prevention, and skincare needs.

 Sunscreen Effectiveness – Sunscreen Consumers May Be Getting Burned

 Is your sunscreen adequate sun protection?
 One consumer advocacy group has questioned sunscreen effectiveness.

 The Environmental Working Group (EWG) is a nonprofit agency whose objective is to protect public health and the environment.
 According to the EWG, four out of five sunscreens are either ineffective or contain unsafe ingredients.

 The EWG scrutinized more than 900 sunscreen products.
-Sunscreens were evaluated for their effectiveness against both UVA and UVB rays, and contains only active ingredients that remained stable in sunlight and were deemed safe by the group.
+Sunscreens were evaluated for their effectiveness against both UVA and UVB rays and contained only active ingredients that remained stable in sunlight and were deemed safe by the group.